papostolopoulos/Scraper/PROJECT_PLAN.md

 # Job Miner Project Plan

 ## 1. Objective & Reliability Criteria
-**Objective (Updated Sep 19, 2025):** Deliver a simple web experience where a user can upload a resume, enter job search criteria, and download a CSV (capped at 100 roles) ranked against their skills.
-Preserve determinism, transparency, and ToS compliance while focusing on an MVP path to value.
+**Objective (Updated Sep 20, 2025):** Deliver a simple web experience where a user can upload a resume, enter job search criteria, and download a CSV (capped at 100 roles) ranked against their skills—now with robust multi‑source ingestion (Greenhouse, Lever, Indeed local) and provenance-aware de‑duplication preserving determinism, transparency, and ToS compliance.

 **What Success Looks Like:**
 - You can run one command to collect (or ingest) jobs, score them, and export structured outputs (Excel / CSV) any day with consistent runtime and without manual cleanup.